GLOBAL MARKETS-World stocks turn positive in May on Fed bets | Business

 "It seems the worst is behind us.
 The bad news is out.
 The market is hoping it has seen the bottom," said Carlo Franchini, head of institutional clients at Banca Ifigest in Milan.
 "Then there also seems to be a little more clarity on what the ECB (European Central Bank) will do.
 There will be rate hikes that should move the bloc away from negative rates that have had an extremely distorting effect on banks and markets," he added.

-The pan-European STOXX 600 equity benchmark gained 0.7%, while Japan's Nikkei added 2.2% and Chinese blue chips firmed 0.7%.
+The pan-European STOXX 600 equity benchmark gained 0.3%, while Japan's Nikkei added 2.2% and Chinese blue chips firmed 0.7%.
 Although Wall Street will be shut for the Memorial Day holiday, U.S. derivative markets were open.
-S&P 500 e-mini futures rose 1%, having rallied 6.6% last week in their best run so far this year, while Nasdaq e-minis added another 1.4%.
+S&P 500 e-mini futures rose 0.3%, having rallied 6.6% last week in their best run this year, while Nasdaq e-minis were up 0.7%.

 Investors have seized on hints that the Federal Reserve, once it has hiked aggressively in June and July, might then slow its tightening.
 "Talk of a pause in the Fed rate hike cycle is doing wonders for everything ranging from equities to bonds and – unfortunately – commodities too," said AFS Group analyst Arne Petimezas in Amsterdam.